slhck/smem2/readme.md

  * added *SwapPss, RssAnon, RssFile, RssShmem, PssAnon, PssFile, PssShmem, AvgVss* columns when supported by kernel
  * added *TPss* column = *Pss* + *SwapPss*
  * added *Comm* column (process name) to process view
- * added group by command view *-g* / *groupcmd* - same executables grouped together
+ * added *-g*/*--groupcmd* group by command view - same executables grouped together
- * added *-b* / *--basename* option: show only name of executables instead of path / full command
+ * added *-b*/*--basename* option: show only name of executables instead of path / full command with aeguments
  * added physical RAM size detection via *dmidecode* in system overview
- * added kernel modules size in system overview
  * added *-P* process filter can filter by *PID* and name (comm)
+ * added *-T/--totalsonly* print totals only
- * added *-i* option for case insensitive search
+ * added *-i/--ignorecase* option for case insensitive search
+ * added *-W/--sysdetail* option with more detailed view on system memory
+ * added */dev/zero* mapping calculation - memory inicialized from /dev/zero can be (wrongly) included as backed by file to *Mapped/Cached* measurement in /proc/MemInfo.
+Should be treated as anonymous memory and therefore it is now subtracted from *Mapped* measurement as *Mapped* is used to interpret cached part of memory consumed by processes.
+ * added warnings about missing kernel features
+ * added *-q/quiet* option to mute warnings
+ * added *-c/--columns* option accept "all" string to use all available columns
  * excluded own process from *-P* filtered output
  * fixed -M filter
  * fixed -R option not accepting argument